Ron Taylor (American football): Career

 Taylor began his coaching career as the head coach of Joplin High School in Joplin, Missouri from 1964 to 1966, where he led the Eagles to a 17–12–2 record.

 In 1975, Taylor became the head football coach at Truman State University where he led the Bulldogs to a 26–14–2 record over four seasons.
 During his time at Truman, he coached future NFL head coach Gregg Williams.

 From 1988 to 1990, Taylor served as the head coach at Scotland County R-I High School in Memphis, Missouri.

 Taylor served as the head coach at Quincy University in Quincy, Illinois from 1993 to 1996 after serving as the team's offensive coordinator from 1991 to 1992.
 He compiled a record of 22–15 as the head coach of the Hawks.
 He led the program to two Illini-Badger Football Conference titles in 1993 and 1994.

+Death

+Taylor died on March 6, 2014, after suffering from lung cancer.